isymeonidis/isymeonidis.github.io/index.md

 - and privacy infringes in Online Social Networks - the Cambridge Analytica Scandal on Facebook.

-Previously, I was a post-doctoral researcher at, a post-doctoral researcher at NSS of KTH, SnT of the University of Luxembourg and COSIC of KU Leuven.
-I hold a PhD degree from COSIC of KU Leuven, supervised by Prof. Bart Preneel.
-Furthermore, I hold a master’s degree in Digital Systems Security from the University of Piraeus and an engineering degree in Information and Communication Engineering from the University of the Aegean.

-CV: Short resume

 Emails:

 iraklis [dot] symeonidis  [at] ri [dot] se